AI Tokenization: Understanding Its Importance and Applications

 Applications of AI Tokenization

-AI tokenization is foundational for a variety of NLP applications:
+AI tokenization plays a critical role across multiple NLP applications:

 1. Natural Language Understanding (NLU): Tokenization enables models to process text for NLU tasks, such as sentiment analysis, intent recognition, and information retrieval.
 The model can analyze specific language patterns and draw insights by breaking down sentences into tokens.